tallspencer/tallspencer.github.io/README.md

 Here is a collection of my data science projects that I have worked on throughout my time at UC Davis.
 All of the code is going to be in the R or the Python languages.

+Here I will have a collection of some of my projects that I have made, more info will be here as I edit this page more!
+Look forward to it!